Nermo

 (6) Don’t try to make mango gumdrops from scratch.
 It’s silly and you have no idea what you are doing.
 Make mango pâté de fruit and then everyone will have a happier experience and be more impressed by the fancy name.

-One Response to “JOURNAL: Manic Mango”
+One thought on “JOURNAL: Manic Mango

 Leave a Reply